Heartbeat Like a Drum

-"Heartbeat Like a Drum" is a song by English new wave band A Flock of Seagulls, released by Jive in 1986 as the second and final single from their fourth studio album Dream Come True.
+"Heartbeat Like a Drum" is a song by English new wave band A Flock of Seagulls, released by Jive on 10 February 1986 as the second and final single from their fourth studio album Dream Come True.
 The song was written by Mike Score, Ali Score and Frank Maudsley, and produced by Mike Score and Wayne Brathwaite.

 Background

 Following the tour for their 1984 album The Story of a Young Heart, A Flock of Seagulls took a year's break before writing began for their fourth studio album, Dream Come True.
 "Heartbeat Like a Drum" was one of the first songs to be written for the album.
 In a 1986 interview with Detroit Free Press, Mike Score commented, "One of the first songs I wrote was 'Heartbeat Like a Drum', which set the stage for a few changes.
 I said to the rest of the band, 'Maybe we should become a bit more dance-oriented again'."